MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/create-dev-account.md

 ---
 # Register as a Microsoft Edge extension developer

-If you're new to Partner Center, this article will help you create a Partner Center account <!-- and register as a Microsoft Edge extension developer --> through which you can submit Microsoft Edge extensions to the [Microsoft Edge Add-ons website](https://microsoftedge.microsoft.com/addons/Microsoft-Edge-Extensions-Home).
+If you're new to Partner Center, this article will help you create a Partner Center account through which you can submit Microsoft Edge extensions to the [Microsoft Edge Add-ons website](https://microsoftedge.microsoft.com/addons/Microsoft-Edge-Extensions-Home).

 If you have a Partner Center account, but the Primary Owner of the account isn't a Microsoft account (MSA), this article will help you create and link a suitable account.
 This article will help you create a Microsoft account (MSA) if you don't have one, and will help you link the Microsoft account (MSA) to your Partner Center account.